MarwanAlsoltany/amqp-agent/README.md

 AMQP Agent tries to simplify the implementation of a message-broker in a PHP project.
 It takes away the entire overhead of building and configuring objects that you would need in order to talk with RabbitMQ server (through php-amqplib) and exposes a tested, fully configurable, and flexible API that fits almost any project.

 The php-amqplib library is awesome and works very well.
 The one and only problem is, it's pretty bare-bone to be used in a project.
 Without remaking your own wrapper classes, it's almost impossible to not write spaghetti code.
 Plus the enormous amount of functions, methods, and configurations (parameters) that come with it make it really hard to implement a reasonable API to be used.
-AMQP Agent tries to solve this problem by making as much abstraction as possible without losing control over the workers and by bringing back the terminology associated with message-brokers, a Publisher and a Consumer is all that you need to deal with if you are a newcomer.
+AMQP Agent solves this problem by making as much abstraction as possible without losing control over the workers and by bringing back the terminology associated with message-brokers, a Publisher and a Consumer is all that you need to deal with if you are a newcomer.

 According to this motto, AMQP Agent makes working with RabbitMQ as fun and elegant as possible by exposing some fluent interfaces that are cleverly implemented, fit modern PHP development, nice to work with and very simple to use; yet very powerful and can overwrite the smallest quirks at any point of working with the worker.
 With AMQP Agent you can start publishing and consuming messages with just a few lines of code!

-AMQP Agent does not overwrite anything of php-amqplib nor it does change the terminology associated with the functions.
-It only simplifies it and takes out the noise of function names and extend it in some places.
+AMQP Agent does not overwrite anything of php-amqplib nor it does change the terminology associated with its functions.
+It only simplifies it; takes out the noise of functions' names and extend it in some places.
 It also adds some nice features like workers-commands, dynamic channel-waiting, and facilitation methods.

 ---